Wye-Connected Variable Load (Lagging)

 -

-Inductance is defined as the ratio of the magnetic flux to the steady-state current:
+Inductance is defined as the ratio of magnetic flux to steady-state current:

 .

-Therefore, the voltage dependence of current for an inductor is as follows:
+Therefore, the dependence of current on voltage for an inductor has the form:

 .